-If you use a textbook for everything, that does not cross over, you will pretty much be all day.
+If you use a textbooks for everything, that don’t cross over, you will pretty much be all day.
 You might need that eight hours to get to each student.

 I like to use books, or resources that cross over.
 I talked a lot about this subject in my post How To Plan Your Own Literature Based Unit Study.
 Check out this post to see how you can cross over with different subjects.

 Of course, If you use unit studies like we do, your schedules will look similar to ours below, even if you decide to cover every subject, every day, it will only run you about five hours at the most, including mental breaks, and lunch.

 Below, are just a few of our favorite unit studies!
 Join Us!

 Below, I have listed some sample homeschool schedules.

 If you are looking for ways to beat the homeschool blues of burnout and exhaustion, Be sure to subscribe for our future articles.

 Example Homeschool Schedules

 This is the schedule we currently use in our homeschool: